-The wetland ecosystem in the Central Rift Valley is the largest fresh water ecosystem of Ethiopia with considerable economic, ecological and social significance.
+The wetland ecosystem in the Central Rift Valley is the largest fresh water ecosystem of Ethiopia.
 It is a biodiversity hotspot for flora and fauna, containing a diversity of water plants and water birds, which breed primarily in the ecosystem.
 The islands in Lake Ziway are unique for their historical and cultural heritage.
 Lake Ziway is the only freshwater lake in the area, used for drinking water, small scale commercial fishing, and small- and large-scale agricultural irrigation.

 The Central Rift Valley is a sourcing area for floriculture, horticulture and viticulture, as well as a major source of drinking water.
 The horticultural sector comprises a mix of smallholder growers and commercial fruit and vegetable producers.
 Large smallholder mixed-farming produces wheat, maize, barley and teff, with predominant livestock of cattle, sheep and goat.
 Irrigation schemes are expanding and plans to develop aquaculture are in the making.

-The Central Rift Valley provides economic opportunities to local small scale farmers and large exporters.
+The area provides economic opportunities to local small scale farmers and large exporters.
 To be able to maintain and increase production in a sustainable way, issues of water pollution, unbalanced water use and deforestation need to be mitigated.

 There is a recognized need to foster land and water management at a landscape level that offers feasible technical solutions to both smallholder and commercial farmers, while strengthening the social-institutional environment required to catalyze change.

-Based on studies and bilateral consultations with these stakeholder, we have identified pilot joint activities fostering sustainable land and water management.
+Based on studies and bilateral consultations with these stakeholder, we have been piloting joint activities fostering sustainable land and water management.
 Our joint projects include:

 - GLOBALGAP certification of smallholder farmers